 Cycling is an excellent cardiovascular exercise that improves leg muscle strength.
 Pregnant women ought to practice stationary cycling as maintaining their balance on a bike can prove to be a challenge during pregnancy, especially in the third trimester.

-Kegel exercises are more often than not praised by pregnant women as a way to make labor and delivery easier by strengthening these muscles.
+Pregnant women often praise Kegel exercises as a way to make labor and delivery easier by strengthening these muscles.
 Furthermore, Kegel exercises are recommended after pregnancy as a way to strengthen pelvic floor muscles, which loosen up during pregnancy, regain bladder control, and promote perineal healing.

 Swimming and Other Water Sports